 Their food’s quality and cost isn’t the only thing you’ll notice when you’re at Scratch.
 They will not give everyone at your table water, but you can go to their self-serve water station if you’re thirsty.
 If you want to take a drink to-go, you certainly won’t get a styrofoam cup; you’ll get a mason jar with the understanding that you’ll kindly return it.

-The Green Restaurant Association certifies restaurants under a set of standards gauging water efficiency, waste reduction and recycling, sustainable food, energy consumption, transparency and educational value.
+Scratch values accounting for things like gauging water efficiency, waste reduction and recycling, sustainable food, conservative energy consumption, transparency and educational value.

 “Hopefully it incentivizes more restaurants to follow suit, get rid of straws, styrofoam cups.
 We don’t need that,” Harson said.

 Indeed we don’t.
 According to cleanwater.org, one of the monomers used to create styrofoam, styrene, was found in 100% of human fat tissues tested in a study.
 Numerous studies have also documented the detrimental effects it has on marine ecosystems.